-The Road Less Traveled virtual lecture series was attended by 58 participants live, and has been successful in raising ₹1,00,000 in 2 weeks of quarantine!
+The Road Less Traveled virtual lecture series was attended live by participants from all over the world, and has been successful in raising ₹1,00,000 in 2 weeks of quarantine!

 The recorded lectures are now available online, and the fees will continue to support the cause.
 Together, we can #StarveTheHungerVirus while staying home and staying safe.

-The funds have been channelized towards the following organizations:
+The funds collected so far have been channelized towards the following organizations:

 +Amoomat Society in Hyderabad, India, a women’s rights organization currently providing home-cooked meals to displaced migrant workers all over the city of Hyderabad during the lockdown

 +United for a Fair and Just Society (UFJS) in Hyderabad, an organization supplying rations to the elderly, daily-wage workers who are now without an income, and their families during the lockdown

 +Medicos del Mundo in Madrid, an international NGO of medical workers treating COVID-19 patients all over the world

 Vikrant Singh is an architect and Urban designer/Academic, presently based in Auckland, New Zealand.
 He works with a local architectural firm and has been actively involved in the academics in India as well as in New Zealand.